asintsov/react-webshop/README.md

 # Steps to run the project:
-1. Clone main branch to your machine
+1. Clone the main branch to your machine
-2. Execute "npm install"
+2. Run terminal and execute "npm install"
-3. Run terminal and execute "npm run server"
+3. Execute "npm run server"
 4. Run another terminal and execute "npm run client"
 5. Open "localhost: 3000" in browser